Nelly Korda survives a struggle, keeps lead in Olympic golf

-KAWAGOE, Japan (AP) — Nelly Korda had to work for pars instead of making birdies look routine, and the 23-year-old American did well enough to keep her distance in pursuit of an Olympic golf medal.

-Korda saved par with a 5-foot putt on the 17th hole and then got up-and-down from behind the 18th with a nifty pitch to 4 feet to finish with 12 straight pars for a 2-under 69.
+Korda survived a battle with her swing, closed with 12 straight pars for a 2-under 69 and held a three-shot lead going into the final round in her pursuit of a gold medal.

-She had a three-shot lead over Aditi Ashok of India, who is nearly last in the 60-player field in driving distance and near the top in sheer determination.
+She was ahead by three shots over Aditi Ashok of India, who is nearly last in the 60-player field driving and near the top in sheer determination.
 She had a 68.

-And for now, there will be a final round.
+And for now, there will be a final round at Kasumigaseki Country Club.

 Olympic golf officials plan to start play as early as possible Saturday and take advantage of a window they hope is big enough to squeeze in 72 holes before a tropical storm in the forecast arrives.

+Korda had a tough bunker shot she failed to convert on the par-5 14th.
+She was finishing swings with one hand on the club.
+She drove to within 90 yards of the 17th green and had to make a 5-foot putt for par.
+She finished with a nifty pitch from behind the 18th green for par.

-Korda let out a sigh when her final par putt dropped.
-This was a day when her swing was off and she managed to hold it together at Kasumigaseki Country Club.
+She let out a sigh when her final par putt dropped.
+This was a day when her swing was off and she managed to hold it together.

-Asked what made her happiest amid such a struggle, she replied, “Probably my fight.”

 Korda was at 15-under 198 as she tries to add a gold medal to a year in which she won her first major and reached No. 1 in the world.

-Behind her was another fight shaping up for the bronze.
-Mone Inami of Japan, who was given the honor of hitting the opening tee shot, missed a 7-foot par putt on the final hole for a 68.
-She was five shots behind in four-way tie for third with Lydia Ko of New Zealand (66), Hanna Green of Australia (67) and Emily Kristine Pedersen of Denmark (70).
+Mone Inami of Japan, given the honor of hitting the opening tee shot, missed a 7-foot par putt on the final hole for a 68.
+She was five shots behind in a four-way tie for third with Ko (66), Hannah Green of Australia (67) and Emily Kristine Pedersen of Denmark (70).

 Inami said she spoke briefly to Hideki Matsuyama, who was eliminated in a seven-way playoff for the bronze in the men’s tournament.